Divider/Brand Symbol

 By pumping early in the morning, you will be able to take advantage of the hours when you have a high milk supply and collect the extra milk.

-Sample breastfeeding and pumping schedule
+Breastfeeding and pumping schedule example

-2. Use an electric breast pump
+1. Use an electric breast pump

 Investing in a high-quality electric breast pump can save you time and make pumping more efficient.
 Electric breast pumps draw milk out faster and allow you to save precious time in-between feedings.
 Lola&Lykke Smart Breast Pump has been chosen as the best electric breast pump in the UK for 3 years in a row.